razum2um/lurker/README.md

 - HTTP-Auth authorization for your online docs
 - Capistrano integration

-## Demo
+## Demo application

-You can clone the repo & run `rake regenerate`.
+You can clone the repo & run `rake features`.
 It will generate testing rails application for some api

 ## TODO

 - Auto extraction for models into json-schema partials (in responses at least)
 - Auto marking of attributes as required if `strong_params` are used
+- Better Diff expected-schema vs recorded schema
 - XML api testing via *.xsd
 - More unit tests